 2-D Field Solver

-The 2-D field solver in RF PCB Toolbox™ allows you to model and analyze the cross sections of multiconductor transmission lines in a multilayered dielectric above the ground plane such as a microstrip line.
+The 2-D field solver in RF PCB Toolbox™ allows you to model and analyze the cross-sections of multiconductor transmission lines in a multilayered dielectric above a ground plane like a microstrip line.
 For more detailed information, see [1]

-The four primary transmission line parameters are the resistance R, the inductance L, the conductance G and the capacitance C. You can obtain these parameters by applying a total charge on the conductor-to-dielectric interfaces and a polarization charge on the dielectric-to-dielectric interfaces and solving the created electrostatic field created.
-The 2-D field solver uses pulse approximation for the total charge σT and discretizes the contours of the conductor-to-dielectric and dielectric-to-dielectric interfaces using straight-line segments.
-The densities of the segments are controlled by the distribution of nodes along the contours.
-This figure shows the discretization for a single-conductor transmission line in a single-layered dielectric above the ground plane.
+The four primary transmission line parameters are the resistance R, the inductance L, the conductance G and the capacitance C. You can obtain these parameters by applying a total charge on the conductor-to-dielectric interfaces and a polarization charge on the dielectric-to-dielectric interfaces and solving the electrostatic field created.
+The 2D field solver uses pulse approximation for the total charge σT and discretizes the contours of the conductor-to-dielectric and dielectric-to-dielectric interfaces using straight line segments.
+The density of the segments are controlled by the distribution of nodes along these contours.
+The figure shows the discretization for a single conductor transmission line in a single layered dielectric above a ground plane.

-where lj is the contour of jth interface in the YZ plane, dl' is the differential element of length at p' on lj, and is the image of p' about the ground plane.
+where lj is the contour of jth interface in the YZ plane, dl' is the differential element of length at p' on lj and p^' is the image of p' about the ground plane.

 The electric field is then given by φ

-The normal component of a displacement field is continuous across the dielectric-to-dielectric interface.
-You can derive the second integral by substituting the interface conditions for the displacement fields with Ep.
-You can solve the set of integral equations for a total charge σT using the methods of moments solver and as described in [2].
-You can analyze the skin effect and the conductor and dielectric losses.
+The normal component of a displacement field is continuous across dielectric-to-dielectric interface.
+You can derive the second integral equation by substituting the formula for Ep into the interface conditions for displacement fields.
+You can solve the set of integral equations for a total charge σT using the methods of moments [2].
+The analysis includes skin-effect, conductor losses, and dielectric losses.

 References